ERWG 2022 cfp

-What constitutes the somatic and political rigor of critical embodied research?
-How do we sustain our practices within a changing cultural and ecological landscape?
-What can we offer, as embodied practitioners, to the urgent call to decolonize contemporary society and its manifold (dis)embodied practices?
-We invite scholar-artists, research-practitioners, and embodied researchers working at the edges and interstices of conventional academic disciplines to demonstrate and catalyze the ethics, politics, and epistemics of embodiment as a central matter for theatre ecologies.
-We welcome practical and audiovisual contributions as well as conventional analytical papers that reveal the importance of embodied practice and research to the environment, sustainability, and politics.
-Recognizing the cost and privilege of academic conference attendance, we encourage proposals that speak on behalf of multiple human and nonhuman constituencies, recognizing that an individual who makes the trip to Galway to be with us in person may represent much wider and more diverse ecologies.
+We invite scholar-artists, research-practitioners, and embodied researchers working at the edges and interstices of conventional academic disciplines to demonstrate and catalyze the ethics, politics, and somatics of embodiment for theatre and performance.
+We welcome practical and audiovisual contributions as well as conventional analytical papers that reveal the importance of embodied practice and embodied research to the environment, sustainability, and politics.
+Recognizing the cost and privilege of academic conference attendance itself, we also welcome proposals that speak on behalf of multiple human and nonhuman constituencies, recognizing that an individual who makes the trip to Reykjavik may represent much wider and more diverse ecologies.

 ABOUT ERWG: The Embodied Research Working Group (ERWG) is a growing network of researchers working with and through embodiment to explore new models and processes for engaged scholarship.
 In addition to meeting annually at the IFTR conference, we maintain a digital platform for conversations that range from reading groups on the rigor of practice and decolonizing embodiment to the cross-pollination of performer training lineages and the development of new relationships between academic and nonprofit/charity institutions.
 This year we invite proposals that engage with the concept and practice of ecology from diverse embodied perspectives.

 PLEASE NOTE: The format of ERWG conference sessions is a matter of ongoing experimentation.
-We are continually testing new methods for embodied knowledge exchange including digital correspondence, collaborative workshops, and structured improvisational encounters.
-The participants selected for the 2020 meeting will have multiple opportunities to share their research and this will count as a conference presentation for all official purposes (e.g., funding).
-However, you will not necessarily have the usual opportunity to read a paper or give a prepared talk during the sessions.
+We are in the process of testing new methods for embodied knowledge exchange including digital correspondence, collaboratively planned workshops, and structured improvisational encounters.
+The participants selected for the 2022 meeting will have multiple opportunities to share their research and this will count as a conference presentation for all official purposes (e.g., funding).
+They will also happen in person in Reykjavik, Iceland.
+However, you will not necessarily have the conventional opportunity to read a paper or give a prepared talk during the sessions.
 Please take this into account when submitting your proposal.

 TO APPLY: Proposals must be submitted through the IFTR registration process (see links below) by the conference deadline.
 Each proposal should be no more than 500 words, including a brief biographical statement and links to relevant audiovisual materials where possible.
 Please explain how your work contributes to at least one of ERWG’s main strands of activity: interdisciplinary connections, institutional frameworks, and/or multimedia publications.
 (You can find out more about these on the ERWG homepage, linked below.)
-Priority will be given to participants of previous ERWG gatherings, but spaces will also be reserved for new members.
-Please feel free to contact the conveners with any questions about the application process or conference sessions.
+Priority will be given to participants of previous ERWG gatherings, but spaces will also be reserved for new members, especially from the conference region.
+Please contact the conveners with any questions.

 University of Huddersfield, UK